 Apply to Register to Vote

 You may apply to register to vote when you visit an MVA to renew your driver's license.
 Ask an MVA customer service representative for details.

-You may be able to add a certain code to your license indicating you are a US Veteran, click here for more information.
+You may be able to add a veteran designation to your license indicating you are a US Veteran.
+There is no fee for the designation, please click here for more information.